 - The clearance required highly depends on the placement of the fixture, the desired space coverage the light can reach, and the height of a fixture or the hanging length, which is equally important as the size.

 - For bedrooms, open foyers, and living rooms keep at least 7 feet clearance from the pendant lights to the floor.
-For an 8-foot ceiling, you can achieve the general lighting requirements and clearance for the room by using a low-profile flush-mount.
+For an 8-foot ceiling, you can achieve the general lighting requirements and clearance for the room by using a low-profile flush mount.

 - Hang pendant lights in a hallway or an open foyer at least 6 feet higher than the door.

-- Keep 8 feet clearance between the bottom of the pendant light and the top of the tub in a bathroom.
+- Keep 8 feet of clearance between the bottom of the pendant light and the top of the tub in a bathroom.
 For smaller bathrooms, or if the height can’t accommodate this rule, it’s better to install a smaller pendant light or hang the fixture at least 3 feet away from the tub.

 Step Three | Consider the Shape and Size of the Table

 Multi-light pendant lights or linear lights work well with oval or long rectangular tables.
 For round or square tables, a chandelier or a single pendant light should be placed in the middle for a stunning look.
 A round canopy is more appealing with multi-light pendant lights for a more dramatic effect.